mimic-sussex/sema/assets/tutorial/03-machine-learning/07-transfer-learning/index.md

 ## Part 2: Transfer learning with Music Variational Autoencoder

-A Music Variational Autoencoder is a machine learning model that has previously been trained on a lot of MIDI files, and has learned to generate melodies or ensembles.
-It represents each music sample as a vector of 256 features, and every different vector of 256 numbers sounds like a different piece of music.
+A Music Variational Autoencoder (VAE) is a machine learning model that has previously been trained on a lot of MIDI files, and has learned to generate melodies or ensembles.

+VAE represents each music sample as a vector of 256 features, and every different vector of 256 numbers sounds like a different piece of music.

+These latent vectors enable a set of latent space operations including sampling, interpolation, and attribute vector arithmetic.

 ```